-Your Cobalt boat is equipped with instruments manufactured by Medallion Instrument Systems.
+Your Cobalt boat is equipped with instruments manufactured by Medallion Instrumentation Systems.
 Each instrument has been manufactured in an ISO 9001-2000 registered facility, built to stringent standards and has passed a comprehensive quality control procedure prior to shipment.
 Each instrument is backed by a limited lifetime warranty.
-While most of the instruments have the look and easy readability of analog gauges, the instruments are digitally controlled, providing reliable and trouble-free performance for years.
-Digitally controlled instrumentation simplifies engine diagnosis, provides more accurate information and data can be generated directly from the engine.